Grounding Natural Language to SQL Translation with Data-Based Self-Explanations: Cyclesql Overview

 \subsection{Feedback Loop in \textsc{Cyclesql}}

-A high-level view of \textsc{Cyclesql} is presented in Figure~\ref{fig: overview}.
+A high-level view of \textsc{Cyclesql} is presented in Fig.~\ref{fig: overview}.
 When seamlessly integrated into the end-to-end NL2SQL process of a designated translation model, the fundamental operational sequence of \textsc{Cyclesql} unfolds as follows:

 \begin{enumerate}[leftmargin=*, label={(\arabic*)}] \item \textsc{Cyclesql} first tracks the provenance information of the to-explained query result to retrieve data-level information from the underlying database. \item To align with user intent, \textsc{Cyclesql} further enhances the provenance information by associating it with operation-level semantics derived from the translated SQL query. \item An NL explanation of the query result is then interpreted by \textsc{Cyclesql} based on the enriched provenance. \item The NL explanation is subsequently used to verify the correctness of the underlying translation, iterating through the above steps until a validated translation is achieved. \end{enumerate}